UOB rejects 'baseless and defamatory' allegations by ex-Yang Kee Logistics CEO

 The response comes after The Online Citizen website posted an article and video on Thursday, alleging that UOB acted against the interests of Yang Kee Logistics.

+UOB earlier said in a Facebook post that it was aware of "certain allegations which have surfaced against us".

-It added that it takes feedback and concerns seriously and that UOB is committed to servicing its customers with integrity and fairness.
+The post added that the bank takes feedback and concerns seriously and that UOB is committed to servicing its customers with integrity and fairness.

 In the video posted by The Online Citizen, Mr Koh made several allegations against UOB and the conduct of its executives over the sale of Yang Kee’s properties to logistics real estate company Logos, including the handling of confidential information.